Dendrosenecio

 Dendrosenecio is a genus of flowering plants in the sunflower family.
-It is a segregate of Senecio, in which it formed the subgenus Dendrosenecio.
-Its members, the giant groundsels, are native to the higher altitude zones of ten mountain groups in equatorial East Africa, where they form a conspicuous element of the flora.
+It is a segregate of Senecio, in which it forms the subgenus Dendrosenecio.
+Its members, the giant groundsels, are native to the higher-altitude zones of ten mountain groups in equatorial East Africa, where they form a conspicuous element of the flora.

 Description

 They have a giant rosette habit, with a terminal leaf rosette at the apex of a stout woody stem.
 When they bloom, the flowers form a large terminal inflorescence.
 Concomitantly, two to four lateral branches are normally initiated.
 As a result, old plants have the appearance of candelabras the size of telephone poles, each branch with a terminal rosette.

 Species

 Dendrosenecio varies geographically between mountain ranges, and altitudinally on a single mountain.
 There has been disagreement among botanists as to which populations of Dendrosenecio warrant recognition as species, and which should be relegated to the status of subspecies or variety.
-The following list, taken from Knox & Palmer will be used for articles about this genus.
+The following list is taken from Knox & Palmer: